syscl/LinuxLand/README.md

 ## Address Chromium blur
 > Warning: change `Preferred Ozone platform` in `chrome:flags` may cause browser flicking and broken.
 So use command line or change option on `/usr/share/applications/google-chrome.desktop` will be much safer (since you can revert back without losing app data).
 Append the `--ozone-platform=wayland` to `Exec` or command line.
+Without setting the ozone platform, Chrome's hangs a lot for me, making is basically unusable.
+(Constantly freezes for half a second while scrolling.)

+Using the command line parameter worked nicely.

+If anyone is reluctant to delete their ~/.config/google-chrome folder, you can simply edit your config manually when Chrome is not running.
+The config is in a JSON file called "Local State".
+Search for "ozone" and remove the corresponding key under "browser".
+(I think it was something like "lab_experiments" that I zapped.)